OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **4) We are going to create an enviroment we will call `peaktools` for some chipseq & atacseq tools including the peakcaller `macs2` and the package `deeptools` this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-seq and ATAC-seq files**

-First lets check what environments we have
+First lets check what environments we have:

     $ conda env list

-Now lets create a our new enviroment
+Now lets create a our new enviroment:

     $ mamba create -n peaktools_env

 *Note that you could do `conda create -n deeptools_env` here to do exactly the same thing - but we are going to use mamba to do 'search', 'install' and 'create' commands as it is much quicker*

-Check it your environment list again
+Check it your environment list again:

     $ conda env list